Early Childhood Development - CERT

 The Early Childhood Development Program provides an innovative and practical approach to early childhood development for children birth through eight years of age.
 The program is designed to enhance parental and professional growth.
 The program curriculum is based upon the seven general early childhood education competency areas of the New Mexico Public Education Department in early childhood education (birth to third grade).
 The majority of the practical experience will occur at the Nick Salazar Early Childhood Education Center Preschool or at an appropriate setting as approved by the faculty advisor.

 Coursework in the Early Childhood Development Certificate can be applied toward the Associate of Arts Degree in Early Childhood Multicultural Education.
-Students are strongly encouraged to consult with their LCC advisor for proper advisement and course selection.
+Students are strongly encouraged to consult with their Luna advisor for proper advisement and course selection.

-In addition to the courses listed below for this program of study, students must also complete institutional proficiencies of ENG098 and MATH075.
+Institutional Proficiency Requirements: In addition to the courses listed below for this program of study, students must also complete institutional proficiencies of ENG098 and MATH075.

 Minimum of 32 Credit Hours

-|Program Requirements (29 credit hours)
+|Concentration Requirements (29 credit hours)